AdolfoMZ2984/books_to_scrape/README.md

 ## Installation

-This script was written using Anaconda and Jupyter Notebook, Python 3 (ipykernel).
-You can download both [Anaconda](https://www.anaconda.com/products/distribution?gclid=Cj0KCQjwyt-ZBhCNARIsAKH1176dQWl6WYnqVvLy0lC4LNAUl-FRbUQFCUnwgK7nSYl-CXcloFMSKkIaAm_zEALw_wcB) and [Jupyter](https://jupyter.org/install).
 The version of Python installed is 3.10.7 (64-bit)

 ## Packages